Why Babies Grab Their Feet

 Let’s explore the significance of this milestone, its connection to rolling, and how you can encourage your baby's development.

-The Importance of Grabbing Feet
+The Importance of Baby Grabbing Their Feet

 When your baby begins grabbing their feet (usually around 4-5 months), it’s a clear indicator that rolling is on the horizon.
 This ability plays an important role in your baby’s overall gross motor development.
 Here's why: